TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ::::

 And now it's time for the proof of the main theorem.
-The proof is of the type technical and tricky.
-Skip it if you like (and with it the example immediately after that is supposed to clarify the steps in the proof).
+The proof is of the type technical and intricate.
+Skip it if you like.

+::::::{dropdown} Proof of&nbsp;{prf:ref}`Thm:SymmetricMat:OrthogDiag`
-::::{prf:proof} (of {prf:ref}`Thm:SymmetricMat:OrthogDiag`)
+%::::{prf:proof} (of {prf:ref}`Thm:SymmetricMat:OrthogDiag`)

 Suppose that $A$ is a symmetric $n \times n$ matrix.
 We know there are $n$ real, possibly multiple, eigenvalues
 $\lambda_1, \lambda_2, \ldots, \lambda_n$.